Problem-Solving Questions to Ask in an Interview:

-1. Can you describe your biggest work-related problem and the steps you took to resolve it?
+1. What was your biggest work-related problem, and how did you resolve it?

-This is a great introductory question as it gives the candidate a chance to describe their problem-solving process in as much detail as they like.
+This is a great introductory question since it allows the candidate to describe their problem-solving process in as much detail as they like.
 Top candidates will explain why the problem occurred, how they resolved it, and why they chose that method.

-Red Fags: The candidate cannot think of anything specific or describes a problem that was resolved quickly and easily with minimal effort.
+Red flags: the candidate cannot think of anything specific or describes a problem that was resolved quickly and easily.

-2. Give me an example of a time when you realized a colleague of yours made a mistake that affected your work.
-How did you deal with the situation?
+2. Think of a time when a coworker made a mistake that affected your work.
+How did you handle the situation?

-Not only does this question analyze the candidate's external problem-solving abilities, but also their collaboration, communication, and interpersonal skills.
-Look for candidates who approached the situation with a cool head and worked together to solve the problem.
+Not only does this question analyze the candidate's problem-solving abilities, but also their teamwork, communication, and interpersonal skills.
+Look for candidates who demonstrated a noncombative, collaborative approach to solving the problem.

-The candidate did not take any steps to resolve the situation or engaged with their coworker unconstructively.
+Red flags: the candidate did not take any steps to resolve the situation or engaged with their coworker unconstructively.

-This is a simple question that gives the candidate a chance to explain their general troubleshooting process.
-There is no right or wrong answer here as you are simply identifying how the candidate processes information.
+This question gives the candidate a chance to explain their general approach to troubleshooting.
+It should highlight how the candidate usually processes and acts on information.

 Not all problems can be solved in the same way.
 This question reveals whether the candidate can analyze a problem fully before applying an appropriate solution, remain agile during the problem-solving process, and reflect on systems once they have been implemented.

-Red Fags: The candidate will only try a different approach to a problem if the outcome is a failure the first time.
+Red flag: the candidate will only try a different approach if the outcome is a failure the first time.

-6. Tell me about a time when you predicted a problem with staffing or structural changes in your department.
+6. Tell me about a time when you predicted a problem related to staffing or structural changes in your department.
 What did you do to resolve the issue?

-This question tests the candidate's ability to identify an issue in the workplace and bring it to the attention of management before it becomes a problem.
-Look for candidates that speak up, propose reasonable alternatives, and assist with any changes.
+This question tests the candidate's ability to identify a concern and bring it to the attention of management before it becomes a problem.
+Look for candidates who speak up, propose reasonable alternatives, and assist with changes.

-Red Fags: The candidate has never identified any issues in the workplace, or they didn't want to get involved even though they knew there would be a problem.
+Red flags: the candidate has never identified any issues in the workplace, or they didn't want to get involved even though they knew there would be a problem.

 7. What do you do when you cannot seem to find an effective solution to a problem?

 Everyone gets stuck sometimes.
-This question reveals the ways in which the candidate will find new ideas on how to proceed.
+This question reveals how the candidate finds new ideas on how to proceed.

 8. What improvements have you made to your workplace in the last year?

-Candidates with great problem-solving abilities should be able to identify areas that can and should be improved and either take steps to implement them themselves or initiate the process.
+Candidates with great problem-solving abilities should be able to identify areas that can be improved, and either take steps to implement those changes or initiate the process.

-Red Fags: The candidate has not contributed to any improvements in the workplace.
+Red flag: the candidate has not contributed to any improvements in the workplace.

-9. Give me an example of a time when you solved a problem without the input of management?
+9. Provide an example of a time when you solved a problem without the input of management.
 What was the result?